Why Is Aluminum Wiring Dangerous?

 - Major appliances, such as dishwashers or furnaces

 As aluminum wiring experiences wear and tear, it begins to deteriorate, which causes increased resistance to the flow of electric current.
-This resistance builds up, resulting in overheating when the current flows the circuit.
+This resistance builds up, resulting in overheating when the current flows through the circuit.

 If you know that your home contains aluminum wiring, we recommend that you give our experienced electricians at Hadden Home Services a call so we can help protect your home against dangerous fire hazards.